DanielJamesHeywood/swift-integers/README.md

 **Swift Integers** is a package for the Swift programming language.

-The package implementats `Integer`, a `BinaryInteger` with no fixed-width.
+The package implements `Integer`, a `BinaryInteger` with no fixed-width.